-Some people simply don't like to cook.
-As a chef, food writer, home cook and passionate food enthusiast, this is a startling revelation for me to digest.
-On a recent odyssey to the supermarket, as I happily danced my way through the fresh produce aisle, I couldn't help but notice what seemed like inordinate amounts of canned goods and frozen packages bulging from shoppers' baskets.
+Some people simply don’t like to cook.
+As a chef, food writer, home cook, and passionate food enthusiast, this is a startling revelation for me to digest.
+On a recent odyssey to the supermarket, as I happily danced my way through the fresh produce aisle, I couldn’t help but notice what seemed like inordinate amounts of canned goods and frozen packages bulging from shoppers’ baskets.

 Anxious to get home and start cooking with my sweet and savory purchases, I headed toward what appeared to be the shortest checkout line.
-Of course it turned out to be the slowest cashier, and the longest wait.
+Of course, it turned out to be the slowest cashier and the longest wait.
 To amuse myself during those overdone minutes, I peaked around and snooped into neighboring shopping carts.
 What could I learn about people from their choice of groceries?

 Quite a bit, it turns out.
-1 quart of milk, a jar of chunky peanut butter, a box of minute rice, 2 cans of chunk tuna, a jar of mayonnaise, a package of frozen hamburger patties, a loaf of white bread, a bag of waffle chips, 2 frozen pizzas, 3 cans of chicken noodle soup, and a six pack of coke, told me this guy lives alone and has no interest in cooking, except to feed the machine.
-His information about nutritionally sound food is sparse and his awareness level for treating himself to a simple home cooked meal is nonexistent.
+1 quart of milk, a jar of chunky peanut butter, a box of minute rice, 2 cans of chunk tuna, a jar of mayonnaise, a package of frozen hamburger patties, a loaf of white bread, a bag of waffle chips, 2 frozen pizzas, 3 cans of chicken noodle soup, and a six-pack of Coke, told me this guy lives alone and has no interest in cooking, except to feed the machine.
+His information about nutritionally sound food is sparse and his awareness level for treating himself to a simple home-cooked meal is nonexistent.

-Poor loser, I stretched my neck to notice that the skinny woman in front of him dumped a basket of "diet" foods onto the counter.
-Diet Jell-O, Equal, a bag of peeled baby carrots, a 2 liter bottle of diet 7-Up. and 3 frozen weight watchers dinners.
-My read on this undernourished size 4 waif, is that she is wrongfully sacrificing the enjoyment of good healthy vibrant food in her diet, in order to squeeze into those tight jeans.
-It almost looked from her choices that she doesn't want to enjoy food but has to munch on something to ward off hunger panes and starvation.
+Poor loser, I stretched my neck to notice that the skinny woman in front of him dumped a basket of “diet” foods onto the counter.
+Diet Jell-O, Equal, a bag of peeled baby carrots, a 2-liter bottle of diet 7-Up. and 3 frozen weight watchers dinners.
+My read on this undernourished size 4 waist, is that she is wrongfully sacrificing the enjoyment of good healthy vibrant food in her diet, in order to squeeze into those tight jeans.
+It almost looked from her choices that she doesn’t want to enjoy food but has to munch on something to ward off hunger panes and starvation.

-To enjoy a great meal might be over the edge for this social X-ray.
+To enjoy a great meal might be over the edge of this social X-ray.
 My urge was to yank both of them off the line, make them empty their devoid-of-sensible-food baskets and come shopping with me.
 I would teach them what to buy and how to cook and enjoy, without any sacrifice on their part.
-But, I guess it wasn't my place to do that.
+But, I guess it wasn’t my place to do that.

 However, for those of you readers who don’t like to cook, don’t make time to cook, or simply can’t be bothered, it is another story.
 Stand up to be counted because the diabetes cyber kitchen detective is about to take you on an adventure of food planning and food shopping that results in easy, tasty, nutritionally fortified meals